 - it should be able to take a beating

 Strapped to my wrist with a NATO strap, it accompanied me to Vietnam, Cambodia, Thailand, Egypt, Jordan, Morocco and many more places.
-It has seen some of the most beautiful places on this earth, above and underneath sea level.
+It has seen some of the most beautiful places on this planet, above and underneath sea level.